U.S Department of Education/Flickr

 Wisconsin teachers now earn less total compensation than they did seven years ago, thanks to cuts in benefits.
 They face larger classes and less job security, and in some districts they've been asked to teach extra sections.
 Fewer people are applying to teacher education programs.
 One Wisconsin education student, who asked not to be named to avoid hurting his job prospects, warns that "better conditions and job security will lead some of us elsewhere."

-Read more from Mother Jones.
+Read full article from Mother Jones.